-3.2 (1) Subsection 4.1(1) of the Instrument requires that a simplified prospectus, annual information form and fund facts document be presented in a format that assists in readability and comprehension.
-The Instrument and related forms also set out certain aspects of a simplified prospectus, annual information form and fund facts document that must be presented in a required format, requiring some information to be presented in the form of tables, charts or diagrams.
-Within these requirements, mutual funds have flexibility in the format used for simplified prospectuses, annual information forms and fund facts documents.
+3.2 (1) Subsection 4.1(1) requires that a simplified prospectus and fund facts document be presented in a format that assists in readability and comprehension.
+The Instrument and related forms also set out certain aspects of a simplified prospectus and fund facts document that must be presented in a required format, requiring some information to be presented in the form of tables, charts or diagrams.
+Within these requirements, mutual funds have flexibility in the format used for simplified prospectuses and fund facts documents.